vincentbernat/network-lab/lab-l3-hyperv/README.md

 10762d58961c.
 When disabling BFD, you may want to check that a link down is enough to bring down the BGP session.
 Otherwise, you will also need to reduce the BGP timers.

+However, because of the use of route reflectors, it's difficult to use graceful restart.
+If a link goes down, the directly connected hypervisor will detect that and invalidate routes, but the other hypervisors (or systems) won't see the link down.
+The route reflector will keep the route and distribute it.
+Other systems will happily use the route even if it's invalid.